 What is the Innovative Approaches Initiative?

-The Granville Vance District Health Department is one of five local health departments chosen to receive a three year grant opportunity that focuses on bringing together key community stakeholders to work on systems that impact families with children and youth with special health care needs from birth to 21 years of age.
+The Granville Vance District Health Department is one of four local health departments chosen to receive a three year grant opportunity that focuses on bringing together key community stakeholders to work on systems that impact families with children and youth with special health care needs from birth to 21 years of age.
+Granville Vance Innovative Approaches has expanded to include Warren County for fiscal years 2019 – 2022!

 Innovative Approaches has 6 goals based on the national Maternal and Child Health Bureau outcome measure focused on the percentage of children with special health care needs receiving care in a well-functioning system: